numba/numba/docs/source/user/faq.rst

    from the `issue tracker <https://github.com/numba/numba/issues>`_ and run by someone else such that they can see the same problem as you are having.

+Having made a reproducer, now remove every part of the code that does not contribute directly to reproducing the problem to create a "minimal" reproducer.
+This means removing imports that aren't used, removing variables that aren't used or have no effect, removing lines of code which have no effect, reducing the complexity of expressions, and shrinking input data to the minimal amount required to trigger the problem.

-Doing the points above really helps out the Numba issue triage process and will enable a faster response to your problem!
+Doing the above really helps out the Numba issue triage process and will enable a faster response to your problem!

 `Suggested further reading
 <http://matthewrocklin.com/blog/work/2018/02/28/minimal-bug-reports>`_ on